-Taking photos of fireworks can be tricky so it’s important to make plans in advance.
-Arrive before the show begins to find an unobstructed view of where the fireworks display will appear.
+Photographing fireworks can be tricky so it’s important to make plans in advance.
+Make sure to arrive before the show begins to find an unobstructed view of where the fireworks display will appear.

 Assess what will be in the foreground and background of your shots.
 Make sure you’re in a place where people will not constantly walk in front of you.
 However for some shots, it’s perfectly acceptable to have people or scenery included in photos.
 The fireworks will illuminate those parts of the scene.